sandstorm/UserManagement/README.md

 to create a test user.
 This will create a Neos user if you're using the package in Neos.
 You can assign roles to the new user in the Neos backend afterwards.
 It doesn't work yet for standalone usage in Flow (see TODOS).

+## Redirect after login/logout
+TODO: Document this (redirectAfterLogin / redirectAfterLogout property of the loginform node)

 ## Checking for a logged-in user in your templates
 There is a ViewHelper available that allows you to check if somebody is logged into the frontend.
 Here's an example: